bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/converter/standardpoolconverter.md

 - `_conversionFee`: new conversion fee, represented in ppm

-## Function `withdrawTokens(contract IERC20Token _token, address _to, uint256 _amount)` {#StandardPoolConverter-withdrawTokens-contract-IERC20Token-address-uint256-}

-withdraws tokens held by the converter and sends them to an account
+## Function `transferReservesOnUpgrade(address _newConverter)` {#StandardPoolConverter-transferReservesOnUpgrade-address-}

+transfers reserve balances to a new converter during an upgrade

-can only be called by the owner
+can only be called by the converter upgraded which should be set at its owner

-note that reserve tokens can only be withdrawn by the owner while the converter is inactive

-unless the owner is the converter upgrader contract

 ## Parameters:

-- `_token`:   ERC20 token contract address

-- `_to`:      account to receive the new amount
+- `_newConverter`: address of the converter to receive the new amount

-- `_amount`:  amount to withdraw

 ## Function `upgrade()` {#StandardPoolConverter-upgrade--}